-In recent years, addressing climate change, social inequities, and organizational compliance have become hot-button topics and priorities around the globe.
-Individuals are being held accountable for egregious or complicit behavior, and businesses, as well, face both scrutiny and responsibility.
-Customers are using their buying power to define how organizations should behave, with nearly one in five consumers claiming to have switched brands because of values.
-Customers are now the fifth line of defense and are asking for more transparent reporting and insights on internal operations.
+In recent years, addressing climate change, social inequities and organisational compliance have become hot-button topics and priorities around the globe.
+Individuals are being held accountable for egregious or complicit behaviour, and businesses, as well, face both scrutiny and responsibility.
+Customers are using their buying power to define how organisations should behave, with nearly one in five consumers claiming to have switched brands because of values.
+Customers are now the fifth line of defence and are asking for more transparent reporting and insights on internal operations.

 Traditionally, internal controls are the domain of financial professionals.
-They’re often defined as the processes and records that businesses use to ensure the accuracy of financial and accounting information, mitigate risks, and prevent fraud.
-But the same elements that make up the risk and controls framework — establishing processes, ensuring accuracy, reducing risks, preventing a crisis, and reporting transparently and meaningfully —can also be applied to an organization’s ESG strategy.
-This framework can help leaders embed ESG elements across the organization’s value chain, identify and mitigate risks, and establish a recurring practice of measuring and reporting on controls and KPIs.
+They’re often defined as the processes and records that businesses use to ensure the accuracy of financial and accounting information, mitigate risks and prevent fraud.
+But the same elements that make up the risk and controls framework — establishing processes, ensuring accuracy, reducing risks, preventing a crisis and reporting transparently and meaningfully —can also be applied to an organisation’s ESG strategy.
+This framework can help leaders embed ESG elements across the organisation’s value chain, identify and mitigate risks and establish a recurring practice of measuring and reporting on controls and KPIs.

 As they embark on their Future of Controls journey, businesses can consider these elements to establish and implement a robust ESG controls framework:

-As organizations shape their Future of Controls journey, there is a significant opportunity to apply and expand the internal controls framework to embed, measure and monitor the ESG commitments.
-Using controls in this way, organizations can embed ESG principles into their core, while mitigating risk, realizing the benefits and driving accountability and results.
+As organisations shape their Future of Controls journey, there is a significant opportunity to apply and expand the internal controls framework to embed, measure and monitor the ESG commitments.
+Using controls in this way, organisations can embed ESG principles into their core, while mitigating risk, realising the benefits and driving accountability and results.